Medieval hall house

 - It has been moved twice.
 In 1913 it was dismantled and moved a quarter of a mile to make way for a new reservoir.
 Then in 1990s it was threatened again.
 It had been empty for several years, vandalised and a local quarry was about to start extracting gravel outside.
 This was the point where it was moved to the Museum.

-- Astleham Manor Cottage also houses the Museum’s library.
-It has an interesting archive about the Museum’s buildings and specialist books on rural life and vernacular architecture.
+The cottage also houses the Museum’s library where there is an interesting archive about the Museum’s buildings and specialist books on rural life and vernacular architecture.
 If you would like to visit the library, please contact the Museum Office first to make an appointment: 01494 871117.

 The building began life as a three-bayed timber-framed hall house, of the late Medieval period.
 In the late 17th century, the roof structure was altered and most, if not all, of the wall timber framing was replaced by brickwork.
 The building was also extended, by the insertion of an extra bay, incorporating the massive brick chimney stack.
 It was first dismantled in 1913 by the owner, Sir Richard Burbridge, and moved approximately a quarter of a mile south.
 The reason for the move was the construction of the Queen Mary Reservoir, one of several reservoirs built by the then Metropolitan Water Board to solve the problem of supplying London’s increasing demand for water.